lukehsiao/BYU_Bomberman/README.md

     ● It would be more convenient if the Raspberry Pi automatically shutdown when Bomberman is closed.
     ● You could make new alligator clip controller cables so they could hook up to anything.
-    ● You may be able to reprogram the MakeyMakey to use capacitive sensing-eliminating the need for ground straps.
+    ● You could reprogram the MakeyMakey to use capacitive sensing so no grounding is needed.
+    ● Create a custom BYU level for Bomberman.